 - Direct quotes for critical claims

-Step 2: Structured output template
+Step 2: Give it a structured output template

 Summarize this 10-K filing using this exact structure: